Local teen’s music makes it to New York | Laurinburg Exchange

 “I always hated to practice,” he says, “so often I would improvise on the pieces I was learning at the time.
 That led me to coming up with little short pieces of my own.
 I enjoyed the process so much that I started writing more and more,” Davis told the UNCSA.

 He was accepted into the University of North Carolina School of the Arts as a high school freshman.
 He studied with Lawrence Dillon and took all opportunities available, writing for Eighth Blackbird, the Attacca String Quartet, UNCSA Cantata Singers and the UNCSA Symphony Orchestra.
-The summertime was no vacation, as he attended Interlochen Summer Music Camp, where he had works for chorus and percussion ensemble premiered and earned the Fine Arts Award, and Curtis Summerfest, where he worked with David Ludwig and Jennifer Higdon.
+The summertime was no vacation, as he attended Interlochen Summer Music Camp, where he had works for chorus and percussion ensemble premiered and earned the Fine Arts Award, and Curtis Summerfest, where he worked with with David Ludwig, Dmitri Tymoczko, and Jonathan Bailey Holland.
+He also had a chamber work premiered, titled “Roswell Incident”.

 Gholston said Davis has a natural gift and she feels proud.